Our Mission is Safety

 The Council’s Work to Zero initiative, supported by a grant from the McElhattan Foundation, aims to make workplace deaths a thing of the past.
 Using decades of insight, data and an unparalleled network of safety leaders, it will identify the most promising technological innovations for eliminating workplace fatalities in our lifetime.
 In short, Work to Zero will serve as a hub of digital transformation in safety.

-The Advisory Council meets on a regular basis via bi-monthly teleconference meetings and bi-annual face-to-face meetings, such as at the NSC Congress & Expo, Campbell Institute Symposium and/or Annual Work to Zero Summit.
+The Advisory Council meets via bi-monthly teleconference meetings and bi-annual face-to-face meetings, such as at the NSC Congress & Expo, Campbell Institute Symposium and/or Annual Work to Zero Summit.
 If you are interested in learning more, email [email protected].

 Work to Zero is funded through charitable contributions.
 Help grow this initiative by donating today.